Skip to Main Content

 Capital One Quicksilver Card overview

-The Capital One Quicksilver card is a mainstay among flat-rate rewards cards.
+The Capital One Quicksilver Cash Rewards Credit Card is a staple among flat-rate rewards cards.
 It earns cash back on all purchases, features a generous intro APR offer and charges no annual or foreign transaction fees, making it a decent option for any budget.
-This Capital One credit card or any other flat-rate cash back card could be an especially good fit if you want a supplemental rewards card or don’t spend heavily in common credit card bonus categories (See Rates & Fees).
+This Capital One credit card can be an especially good fit if you want a card that can supplement an existing rewards card or if you don’t spend heavily in typical credit card bonus categories (See Rates & Fees).

 Rewards

-• 5 percent cash back on hotels and rental cars booked through Capital One Travel
+• 5 percent cash back on hotels, vacation rentals and rental cars booked through Capital One Travel

 • 1.5 percent cash back on every purchase, every day